rcsleitao/ServeRestTests/Readme.md

 3. Use google chrome to run tests.
 4. The JPG image used for create new product scenarios is under ..cypress/fixtures/qaimage.jpg.

-5. NOTE:  Before run api.cy.js, please manually create admin user at https://front.serverest.dev/login  to have a valid token for testing:
+5. NOTE:  Before run api.cy.js, please manually create the admin user below at https://front.serverest.dev/login  to have a valid token for testing:

 user:  user1
 email: email1@email.com